 J.C.
 Weadock is located in Essexville, Michigan and is bounded by the Saginaw River to the west and Saginaw Bay to the north.
-Bottom ash was sluiced from the J.C.
-Weadock electrical generating Units 7&8 to the Bottom Ash Pond.
-An elevated trestle and pipe system hydraulically conveys bottom ash and discharges to the north into Area 1 and to the south to Area 2.
-Stored bottom ash has been removed via mechanical equipment from the ponds as required to maintain storage capacity on a quarterly basis.
+During operation, bottom ash was sluiced from the J.C.
+Weadock electrical generating Units 7&8 from an elevated trestle and pipe system to the Bottom Ash Pond.
+Stored bottom ash has historically been removed via mechanical equipment from the ponds as required to maintain storage capacity on a quarterly basis.
 Water is discharged from the ponds into an internal ditch that conveys the flow to the Site's permitted National Pollutant Discharge Elimination System (NPDES) outfall.
 J.C.
-Weadock Generating Facility and the Bottom Ash Pond are currently being decommissioned.
+Weadock Generating Facility is currently being decommissioned with the Bottom Ash Pond scheduled for closure by removal of CCR in 2020.